CounterpartyXCP/Documentation/Developer_Guide/protocol_specification.rst

 possible outcomes of a future event, for example.
 One might describe such a code with a text like, ‘US QE on 2014-01-01: dec=1, const=2, inc=3’ and announce the results with ‘US QE on 2014-01-01: decrease!’ and a value of 1.
-The schema for more complicated bets may be published off‐chain.

 The publishing of a single broadcast with a textual message equal to ‘LOCK’ (case‐insensitive) locks the feed, and prevents it both from